spierala/blog-posts/mini-rx-comparison.md

 FYI: The separate Store states are merged into one big state object to make all state inspectable with the Redux DevTools.
 See the Akita DevTools source [here](https://github.com/datorama/akita/blob/master/libs/akita/src/lib/devtools.ts).

 ### 5. Cross-state selection
-How can we select state from other store instances and pull that state into our current State Service?
+How can we select state from other store instances and pull that state into our current state service?

 #### MiniRx Feature Store
 Every Feature Store state integrates into the global state object.
 Therefore, the corresponding feature states can be selected at anytime from the `Store`(!) instance using `store.select`.
 Alternatively you can use RxJS combination operators like `combineLatest` or `withLatestFrom` to combine state from other Feature Stores with state Observables of your current Feature Store.

 #### Component Store
-The Component Store `select` method also accepts a bunch of Observables (see docs [here](https://ngrx.io/guide/component-store/read#combining-selectors)).
+The Component Store `select` method also accepts a bunch of Observables to depend on (see docs [here](https://ngrx.io/guide/component-store/read#combining-selectors)).
-Like this it is straight-forward to depend on state of other ComponentStore instances.
+Like this it is straight-forward to depend on (observable) state of other ComponentStore instances.

 #### Akita
 Akita has `combineQueries` to combine state from different `Query` instances. `combineQueries` is basically RxJS `combineLatest`.